nkitanov/iaq_board/README.md

 - J1 external pins was added for some extra pins available on Wemos D1 Mini for eventual connection of external sensors, inputs and outputs.
 These are all free left pins on esp8266 version.
 ESP32 version of D1 mini have 2 rows of pin which are directly usable and since there is no place on the PCB, only J1 will stay.
 The designations D8, D3, A0 are matching Wemos D1 mini ESP8266
 - Because of the limitations with only one hardware UART port (which is physically available only on 2 specific pins) of the ESP8266, the dust sensor is using the hardware pins, which are shared with the Wemos D1 USB to UART converter.
 As a result the uart output of the firmware is disabled and it's not possible to flash the device over USB while it's connected on the PCB.
 It needs to be disconnected from the PCB and then it can be flashed over the USB.
 On ESP32 there are 3 dedicated hardware UARTs configuarable on any pin so if I do a next version of the PCB, it will be only for ESP32 and I will free up the USB converter ports for debugging.
 - In the description of [WeMos_D1_mini_ESP32](https://www.aliexpress.com/item/4000880936043.html?spm=a2g0o.productlist.0.0.f387754egZVnTc&algo_pvid=b105e43b-6669-40bc-99c4-cf22d026995d&algo_expid=b105e43b-6669-40bc-99c4-cf22d026995d-6&btsid=0bb0623616009843570355505e4ca0&ws_ab_test=searchweb0_0,searchweb201602_,searchweb201603_) the pins for UART0 are crossed (TX is where RX is shown).
 It's easy to fix as you can select those pins but if you carefully check the pins you might wonder why is that.
 - If ESP8266 version is used there is no second dedicated hardware UART (we need two - one for dust sensor, and one for CO2 sensor).
 As a result the second one is "software" UART port, which uses [bit banging](https://en.wikipedia.org/wiki/Bit_banging). in combination with the WiFi activity it causes periodic WDT resets of the MCU - sometimes a few times for a few hours which is annoying.
-And this is one of reasons I use ESP32 now.
+And this is one of reasons I use ESP32 now and do not recommend ESP8266.
 - on the PCB there are no pullup resistors on the I2C bus.
-All breakout boards have these pullup resistors, so even attaching only one it enough.
+All breakout boards have these pullup resistors, so even attaching only one is enough.
 However if we install only the ambient light sensor and nothing more, it won't work because there will be no pullups.
 Also if you add more i2c breakout boards keep an eye of the resistance as it will drop with each extra resistor like [described here](https://www.bluedot.space/tutorials/how-many-devices-can-you-connect-on-i2c-bus/).
-- ESP8266 is quite unstable if you try to use AP mode, also enabling http server is too much.
+- ESP8266 is quite unstable if you try to use AP mode, also enabling http server is too much for this processor.
 That's why - don't use it, use only ESP32. :)
-- JP1 solder jumper is for changing i2c slave address.
+- JP1 solder jumper is for changing i2c slave address of the ambient light sensor.
 In the datasheet of the sensor are described the different configuration.
 The default address is when JP1 is not soldered.

 # Known issues
 These are valid for ESP32 MCU: